-DEFINING TRUST Trust is the belief that promises are going to be kept and your weaknesses not exploited The Organisation for Economic Co-operation and Development (OECD) defines trust as 'a person's belief that another person or institution will act consistently with their expectations of positive behaviour'.
-Trust has a powerful impact on economic success - the OECD reports that trust is a key driver of economic performance around the world .
-In addition, the United Nation's global 2021 World Happiness Report found that the key drivers of happiness were health, trust, generosity, dependability, income and freedom.
+DEFINING TRUST Trust is the belief that promises are going to be kept and your weaknesses not exploited The Organisation for Economic Co-operation and Development (OECD) defines trust as 'a person's belief that another person or institution will act consistently with their expectations of positive behaviour'.2 Trust has a powerful impact on business success - the OECD claims it's the only variable linked to business growth3.
+In addition, the United Nation's global 2021 World Happiness Report4 found that the key drivers of happiness were health, trust, generosity, dependability, income and freedom.
 Thus, building a trusted brand promotes consumer wellbeing!
 Beyond the bottom line, investing in trust promotes human happiness!
-Trust drives behaviours that are favourable for brand growth: 61% are prepared to advocate for brands that they trust are prepared to purchase a new product or service from a brand they trust were prepared to share personal data - producing greater customer insight / personalisation
+Trust drives behaviours that are favourable for brand growth4: 61% are prepared to advocate for brands that they trust are prepared to purchase a new product or service from a brand they trust were prepared to share personal data - producing greater customer insight / personalisation

 BUT HOW DO CONSUMERS DECIDE HOW AND WHO TO TRUST?
 Making rational decisions about whether to trust someone (and how much) is tough.
 It turns out consumers take mental 'shortcuts' to to decide whether to trust, either people or brands.
-Social psychologist Susan Fiske notably created a framework that looks at two dimensions of consumers' perceptions of brands in the context of trust: Warmth or Caring - having brand \\\\\ goals/ intentions are aligned with theirs TRUST = CARE x COMPETENCY
+Social psychologist Susan Fiske notably created a framework that looks at two dimensions of consumers' perceptions of brands in the context of trust5: Warmth or Caring - having brand goals/ intentions are aligned with theirs TRUST = CARE x COMPETENCY